Edinburgh

 Edinburgh's Old Town and New Town are UNESCO World Heritage Sites, and the city boasts the most listed buildings in the UK outside of London.

-Prices are roughly equal throughout the year.
-On average cruises from Edinburgh are rather expensive compared to other ports.
-Look at the graph below for the average cost per day by month.
+Overall cruises that visit Edinburgh are rather expensive compared to other itineraries.
+Prices are around equal throughout the year.
+Look at the chart below for the average cost per day by month.

 Jan